warelab/sciapps/README.md

 # For SciApps main version
-Installation of SciApps on your pc is not supported for security reasons.
+For security reasons, installation of SciApps on your pc is not supported.
 To add an Agave app, follow steps below

   1. git clone https://github.com/warelab/sciapps.git